 - Check to make sure you have research to support each idea in the paper

-Once you’ve got your research, it’s time to begin outlining your informative essay.
+Once you’ve got your research, it’s time to begin your informative essay outline.
 A good outline can save tons of time during the drafting process.
 Let’s take further steps to

 While the body paragraphs share the specific points that strengthen an informative essay’s viewpoint, the introduction paragraph works to hook the readers with an engaging beginning.
 A good introduction paragraph typically contains three key elements: